RainyCodeWizard/azure-devops-mcp-server/README.md

 - `/absolute/path/to/azure-devops-server`: The absolute path to where you cloned this repository
 - `your-organization`: Your Azure DevOps organization name
-- `your-project-name`: Your Azure DevOps project name
+- `your-project-id`: Your Azure DevOps project ID
 - `your-personal-access-token`: The PAT you generated in step 1

 ## Available Tools